agardnerIT/site/_posts/2019/2019-10-31-why-blog-serverless.md

 I've recently moved this blog from Wordpress hosted on a DigitalOcean virtual machine to GitHub Pages, a "serverless" hosting platform.
 In this post, I aim to explain my reasoning.

-I'll share some tangible results in a future post.
+I've shared some tangible result in [this blog post](/serverless-implications).

 First though, some facts that are pertinent to consider when reading this post: